tomdev/teh_s3_bucketeers/README.md

 ./bucketeer.sh <target> <target>
 ```

-A result file named `results-<target>-<timestamp>.txt` will be created when a accessible bucket has been found.
+A result file named `results-<target>-<timestamp>.txt` will be created when an accessible bucket has been found.

 ## Contributing